Snixy Kitchen

 • When the oven is hot, bake for 13-15 minutes, taking care not to overbake.
 The top outside edges should be just golden brown.
 Let cool on the baking sheet for 5-10 minutes, then transfer to a wire rack to cool completely.

-• When the oven is hot, bake for 18-22 minutes, taking care not to overbake (Note: the slice-and-bake cookies take a bit longer as they tend to be cut thicker than the rolled shapes).
+• When the oven is hot, bake for 18-22 minutes, taking care not to overbake.
+(Note: the slice-and-bake cookies take a bit longer as they tend to be cut thicker than the rolled shapes).
 The top outside edges should be just golden brown.
 Let cool on the baking sheet for 5-10 minutes, then transfer to a wire rack to cool completely.

 • Store gluten-free shortbread cookies in an airtight container at room temperature for up to a week.
 These cookies keep really well, without tasting stale or dry as time goes on.
+Or store in an airtight bag or container in the freezer for up to several months, bringing them to room temperature on the counter before serving.

 Video